develhopper/WCAP/README.md

 #**Terms of Use**

 WCAP is freely available for all the researchers who need to use this tasks.
-They just need to cite related papers of the developer team inside their resulted publications and acknowledge WCAP developers in the acknowledgment part.
+They just need to cite related papers (listed below) of the developer team inside their resulted publications and acknowledge WCAP developers in the acknowledgment part.
 WCAP can be downloaded from [here](https://github.com/UTStudents/WCAP/archive/master.zip).
 Installation steps are explained in the *Deployment instructions*.
 If you need more help, you can send us an [email](mailto:f.b.yavari@gmail.com).

 #**Related Papers**